How to Transfer Emails From One Gmail Account to Another ?

 Method 1: Gmail’s Built-In POP3 Fetcher Method

-- Go to settings > See all settings > Forwarding and POP/IMAP.
+- Go to Settings > See all settings > Accounts and Import.

-- Enter your old Gmail address and click Next.
+- Enter the Source Gmail Account email address into the pop-up window and click Continue.

 Gmail will begin to transfer emails from one Gmail Account to another account.
 Depending on volume, this can take hours or even days.